Filing a Claim for Refund (Publication 117)

 California Department of Tax and Fee Administration

-If you believe you have paid more tax than you owe, and you wish to be refunded, you must file a timely claim for refund, otherwise the CDTFA is unable to issue a refund.
+If you believe you have paid more tax than you owe and you wish to be refunded, you must file a timely claim for refund with us.
 Whichever of the following dates occurs last is your deadline to file a timely claim for refund:

-• Three years from the due date of the return on which you paid too much tax (except for tax on insurers).
-Filing an application for registration of your vehicle with the Department of Motor Vehicles (DMV) is generally considered a return and relieves you of further obligation to file with the CDTFA.
+• Three years from the due date of the return on which you paid too much tax (except for Tax on Insurers).
+Filing an application for registration of your vehicle with the Department of Motor Vehicles (DMV) is generally considered a return and relieves you of further obligation to file with us.

 • Six months from the date you overpaid tax.